CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 Good question!
 Take a break and read this page (it's a little long but JWTs are really important in web security!) https://jwt.io/introduction

+Now that you know what a JWTs are, let's continue:

 ```JAVA

 import org.springframework.beans.factory.annotation.Value;